Read time: ≈ 14 min • Last updated: December 30, 2025

 2. Understanding Wallet Types: Hot vs. Cold Wallets

 Not all wallets are created equal.
 Understanding the difference between hot and cold wallets is crucial for securing your crypto assets properly.
+In 2025, hardware wallets like Ledger's Nano X and Nano S Plus have become the gold standard for long-term storage.

-Wallet Type | Description | Best For | Security Level |
+| Wallet Type | Description | Best For | Security Level |

-Hot Wallets | Software wallets connected to the internet | Small amounts, daily transactions | Medium |
+| Hot Wallets | Software wallets connected to the internet | Small amounts, daily transactions | Medium |

-Cold Wallets | Hardware devices kept offline | Long-term storage, large amounts | High |
+| Cold Wallets | Hardware devices kept offline | Long-term storage, large amounts | High |

-Mobile Wallets | Apps on your smartphone | On-the-go access | Medium |
+| Mobile Wallets | Apps on your smartphone | On-the-go access | Medium |

-Desktop Wallets | Software on your computer | Regular trading & access | Medium |
+| Desktop Wallets | Software on your computer | Regular trading & access | Medium |

 Which wallet type is right for you?

-Most experts recommend a hybrid approach:
+Most security experts recommend a hybrid approach:

 3. Your Seed Phrase is Everything: The Master Key